 Europe in the summer can be a nightmare.
 It’s the most popular time to visit the continent.
 There are tourists EVERYWHERE!
-Yet, despite that, it’s still one of my favorite times of the year to visit (May and October are really the best, though).
+Yet, despite that, it’s still one of my favorite times of the year to backpack Europe (May and October are really the best, though).
 During the summer, the hostels brim with life, the heat makes those beaches pop, and the sparkle of the Mediterranean in the mid-day July sun is like a diamond.
 Throw in some festivals and you have the recipe for one of the busiest tourist seasons out there.

-So, with this season soon upon us, I wanted to create an awesome resource page that will help you plan your trip.
+So, with this season soon upon us, I wanted to create an awesome resource page that will help you plan your trip to Europe.
 I visit Europe multiple times a year, have been all over the continent, and now even run tours through the area.
 I’ve written countless articles about the region and so have a lot of resources on the website about it, that I wanted to create a page where all my best stuff on planning a backpacking or budget trip to Europe could be found in one place.

-Step 1: How to Plan Your Trip
+Step 1: How to Plan Your Trip To Europe

 - How Not to Feel Overwhelmed While Planning – Planning the perfect trip to Europe can be daunting and overwhelming.
 I’ve been there and I understand, but I can tell you from years of experience that the more you plan your trip, the more anxiety you will face.